-Last but not least, one of the absolute top things to do during fall in Rhode Island is to go on one of the state’s incredible hikes.
+Last but not least, one of the absolute best Rhode Island fall things to do is to go on one of the state’s incredible hikes.

-If you want to go on a hike that goes straight through the forest, then consider doing the Stepstone Falls via Ben Utter Trail.
+If you want to go on a fall foliage hike that goes straight through the forest, then consider doing the Stepstone Falls via Ben Utter Trail.
 It’s just under three miles long, and it’s out and back, so you’ll hike back on the same trail you walk out on.
 The main star of the show for this trail is a beautiful waterfall that you won’t want to miss.

 You might also like:

 Amy Hartle is the founder and Editor-in-Chief of New England With Love, a comprehensive resource for travel in the New England region.
 Amy has been exploring New England since 2001.
 She lived in Vermont for many years and is a graduate of Plymouth State University in New Hampshire.
 Amy has been writing about travel for over a decade.
 On this site, Amy aims to share her love of New England and help you to have the best possible adventures!